Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Charges**: This item has 6 charges and regains all charges when you finish a long rest.

-**Monolith**: As a bonus action you can spend three charges to give yourself temporary hit points equal to ten times your proficiency modifier.
+**Monolith**: As a bonus action you can spend three charges to give yourself temporary hit points equal to five times your proficiency modifier.

 **Fortify**: Attacks against you cannot critically hit.

-_You gain +1 to your armor class while wearing this piece of armor_
+_You gain +2 to your armor class while wearing this piece of armor_

 ---